ckeditor/ckeditor4-docs/guides/plugin_sdk/sample_1/README.md

 the standard **OK** and **Cancel** buttons.

-In order to create the Abbreviation plugin dialog window along with two tabs, add the following code in the `plugin.js` file below the plugin definition:
+In order to create the Abbreviation plugin dialog window along with two tabs, add the following code in the `dialogs/abbr.js` file below the plugin definition:

-	CKEDITOR.dialog.add( 'abbrDialog', function ( editor ) {
+	CKEDITOR.dialog.add( 'abbrDialog', function( editor ) {
 		return {
 			title: 'Abbreviation Properties',
 			minWidth: 400,